-It’s quite interesting to hear Shad describe himself as being good at writing dialogue, but “no poet.” an evaluation I found apt.
-My strengths lie, if anything, reversed.
+It’s quite interesting to hear Shad describe himself as proficient in writing dialogue, but “no poet.” since I find the opposite to be true for myself.
 I relish the well-turned phrase, and so found much of the prose clunky and dull.
 I likewise find crafting convincing dialogue challenging, so the conversations were quite inspirational for me.
 Shad seems to know where he needs improvement, so I hope the details below will be taken as encouragement to continue refining his craft.

-I don’t normally invest this level of analysis and intensity in fantasy critique.
-The setting often doesn’t merit it, and the authors are often pretty closed to feedback.
-But Shad has made many video essays exploring the realism and internal logical consistency of fictional works and therein he seems fairly critical of others imaginative worlds, perhaps even harshly so at times.
+I rarely delve deeply into fantasy critiques, but Shad’s work, combined with his openness to feedback, made me feel this analysis was warranted.
+Shad has made many video essays exploring the realism and internal logical consistency of fictional works and therein he seems fairly critical of others imaginative worlds, perhaps even harshly so at times.
 He also boasts of writing (the equivalent of) nine previous books, and states he is open to feedback and growth, so I feel any literary errors he commits are open to comment as well.
 We also share the Christian value system, so the moral implications of the book can be brought in too.
 In addition, the setting of SotC is so different from reality, and it offers so many concrete details of the magical physics, that it affords an unusually deep analysis.
 I so rarely get a chance to unleash my intelligent, creative, critical, and theological faculties in a fruitful way on an appropriate pairing of author and work that I leaped at this chance!

-Shad himself admits that it could still have been much improved, and that he chose to publish the work in its current state despite these flaws.
-Not to say that it’s full of holes.
-There’s a lot to like about Chronicles of Everfall – Shadow of the Conqueror!
+Shad acknowledges that his work has room for improvement, and I found parts of it to be captivating despite its flaws.
 And I made it through the whole thing without getting at all angry or confused by the author’s portrayal of the events.
 Indeed, I could have wished for a bit more emotion and ambiguity, which leads me to my first critique.
 SotC suffers from pervasive, extensive, constant, and dare I even say ubiquitous offenses against the fundamental literary principle of:

 Show, Don’t Tell